Orderella/PopupDialog/README.md

 ## Default Dialog Properties

-If you are use tinge default dialog, you can change selected properties at runtime.
+If you are using thee default dialog, you can change selected properties at runtime:

 ```swift
 // Create the dialog